 The truth is, leaving Indy somewhere while we traveled was never an option.
 Period.
 We do leave him for about two weeks a year while we go to Burning Man, but anything more than that has never been on the table at all.

 At 12 years old Indy is officially a senior dog, he only has so much time left, and I absolutely refuse to spend large amounts of time away from him when our time together is limited.
 Tom and Indy also have a very strong bond, Indy loved him from the first second they met.
 In fact, I’ve never seen Indy connect so deeply with anyone besides me.
-Tom loves Indy and completely understands and agrees that Indy has to come with us on our travels.
+Tom completely understands and agrees that Indy has to come with us on our travels.

 Preparing Indy for this trip required a multi-faceted approach.
 Indy is already well trained and comfortable hanging out with me in public places like restaurants and bars, but I wanted to make sure that he would be comfortable camping and spending all of our time outside.
 To prepare for that we took him on several camping trips, and tried to make his camping experiences very positive by giving him special treats and freedoms on these trips (playing in rivers, eating small amounts of bbq meat, etc.)